 The HOPE Project

-The HOPE project is a program to provide life-saving hepatitis B medicines and care for the people of DPRK.
+The HOPE (Hepatitis B Overview and Program to trEat) project is a program to provide life-saving hepatitis B medicines and care for the people of DPRK.
 HOPE was developed by Hepatitis B Free in partnership with Christian Friends of Korea, Global Care Partners and the Ministry of Public Health in DPRK.
 In 2016, the program began in two locations: Pyongyang (the capital of the DPRK) and Kaesong.
+It has now expanded with clinics in two additional cities (Haeju and Pyongsong) with plans for opening up additional sites.
 The program provides treatment and continuous follow up of patients, alongside training for local physicians and infrastructure for hospitals, with the long-term purpose of providing a sustainable model of care for hepatitis B in the DPRK.

 Antiviral therapies are life-saving medications that can prevent liver damage caused by chronic hepatitis B, including severe scarring (cirrhosis), cancer, and liver failure.
 These are very effective and can be taken as pills once per day.
 Tenofovir and entecavir are examples of these.
 We developed a program to provide these medications at the request of local physicians and the Ministry of Public Health.
 Our treatment program includes comprehensive testing and follow-up, based on WHO guidelines, identifying the patients most at need of treatment.

 HOPE recognises the importance of sustainable change, and laboratory renovations including equipment and training has been made possible through the collaboration with CFK, Global Care Partners and other generous donors and volunteers.
 This will also enable local doctors to regularly screen and follow-up patients.